rakib3joy/python_project/README.md

 # python_project
-This is my first Git Repository.<br>
+This is my first Git Repository.
 Aythor -  Rakib